ribeiropvb/curso_r_2023/README.md

 Each module contains a combination of the following materials:

 - README.md: Overview and instructions for the module.
-- Lecture notes (PDF): Theoretical explanations and examples.
+- Lecture notes (HTML): Theoretical explanations and examples.
 - R scripts (.R): Demonstrations and hands-on exercises.
 - Data sets (.csv): Data files for hands-on exercises and examples.
 - Additional resources: External links to tutorials, blog posts, and textbooks.